Xilinx/PYNQ/docs/source/8_iop_code.rst

 0x4600_0000         0x0000_0000 - 0x0000_7fff   0x4600_0000 - 0x4600_7fff
 =================   =========================   ============================

-However, for each IOP, the MicroBlaze sees only its own address space. i.e. BRAM, Timer, IOP Switch, IIC, and SPI have the same addresses in each IOP's address space.

-This means, C code written for one IOP can run on any of the other IOPs simply by writing the application (.bin file) to the appropriate IOP's BRAM from the ARM.
+Note that each Microblaze has the same address space, allowing any binary compiled for one Microblaze to run on any IOP in the overlay.

-Example
+Example IOP Driver
 --------

-Taking PMOD ALS as an example, first open the pmod_als.c file:
+Taking PMOD ALS as an example IOP driver used to talk to the PMOD light sensor, first open the pmod_als.c file:

     Pynq/zybo/sdk/pmodals/src/pmod_als.c